thai-shriya/leetcode/leetcode_log.md

 - [2022-10-02] Solved: Number of Common Factors (java)
 - [2022-10-02] Solved: Maximum Sum of an Hourglass (java)
 - [2022-10-03] Solved: Rotate Image (java)
+- [2022-10-09] Solved: The Employee That Worked on the Longest Task (java)